 I come at the news from a different angle than professional journalism or comedy.
-My ears are tuned by Willem Zuurdeeg, Esther Swenson, other beloved teachers at Maryville College, McCormick Theological Seminary, and Harvard Divinity School; the people of the congregations and campuses where I have been privileged to minister, and the criminal defense clients of the Legal Rights Center, Inc. where Dostoevsky’s world of Crime and Punishment, Dom Sebastian Moore’s The Crucified Jesus Is No Stranger, and Jesus’ Beatitudes and parables helped me to hear a deeper Voice than the cries that sometimes drove them and their defense lawyers to despair.
+My ears are tuned by Willem Zuurdeeg, Esther Cornelius Swenson, other teachers at Maryville College, McCormick Theological Seminary, and Harvard Divinity School; by the people of the congregations and campus ministries that welcomed me; and by defense attorneys and criminal defendants represented by the Legal Rights Center, Inc. (LRC).

-I have always had the sense of living at the edge of existence.
-From the edge I listen for the spoken and unspoken convictions “where ignorant armies clash by night” (Matthew Arnold, “Dover Beach“) to win our minds and hearts, the wars between and among ideologies, ideals, prejudices, states, nations, political parties, religions, economic convictions that shape us for good or for ill.
+I have always had the sense of living at the edge.
+It is from the edge that I listen for what is not said, as well as to what is said: the spoken and unspoken ‘convictions‘: the ideologies, ideals, prejudices, allegiances that anchor us and shape us for good or for ill.

-Lately I have been drawn back to Gabriel Marcel’s The Mystery of Being and Homo Viator to which Dr. Swenson introduced me in college but which were then beyond my experience or interest.
-Many years later, I find myself more and more at home in the mystery of being itself.
-I resonate with William Sloan Coffin’s reflection in his last years of life following a stroke.
+I find myself more and more at home in the mystery of being itself.
+I resonate with William Sloan Coffin’s reflection in his last years of life following a stroke: